automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Eoraptor.md

 # Eoraptor
-## Description: This tiny dinosaur was among the first of its kind.
+## This tiny dinosaur was among the first of its kind.